nomo-app/nomo-app.github.io/README.md

 ## Contributing

-We welcome contributions to the Nomo ID System Protocol.
+We welcome contributions to the Nomo ID Protocol.
 Feel free to open an issue or submit a pull request.